Download it here absolutely free >> .

 According to some projections, global oil demand will reach well over 100 million barrels per day by 2015.
 And thanks to the petrodollar system, growing global demand for oil leads to an increase in U.S. dollar demand.
 This artificial demand for U.S. dollars has provided remarkable benefits for the U.S. economy.
 It has also required the Federal Reserve to keep the dollar in plentiful supply.

 By perpetually expanding the U.S. money supply, America’s standard of living increases as well.
-(If this logic does not make sense, be sure to go back and read part one of this series.)
-The only problem with this situation is that the only way that it can be sustained is if the demand for the dollar and for U.S. debt securities remains consistently strong.
+(If this logic does not make sense, be sure to go back and read Part One of this series.)
+The problem with this situation is that the only way that it can be sustained is if the demand for the dollar and for U.S. debt securities remains consistently strong.

 Obviously, an influx of dollars into the American economy would lead to massive inflationary pressures within our economic system.

-It is difficult to overstate the importance of this concept as the entire American monetary system literally hinges on this “dollars for oil” system.
-Without it, Washington would lose it’s permission slip to print excessive numbers of dollars.
+It is difficult to overstate the importance of this concept as the entire American monetary system hinges on this “dollars for oil” system.
+Without it, Washington would lose its permission slip to print excessive numbers of dollars.